Mongolia

 Topics of focus for tax authorities

-The tax authorities normally focus their attention on issues like understatement of income, overstatement of expenses, and withholding obligations of taxpayers, and, in this respect, they are especially keen to scrutinise cross-border transactions between related parties.
+The tax authorities typically concentrate on issues such as the understatement of income, overstatement of expenses, and the withholding obligations of taxpayers.
+In this context, they are particularly vigilant in scrutinising cross-border transactions between related parties.

-PE is also becoming one of the focus areas of the tax authorities.
-Although it is possible for PEs to be registered as taxpayers, determination of taxable income of PE is still in question.
+PE is also emerging as a key area of focus for the tax authorities.
+Although it is possible for PEs to be registered as taxpayers, the determination of taxable income for PEs remains an area of uncertainty.